-- The 2014/15 statistics continue to show that Inuit and Nunavut firms are generally more successful at winning contracts in the under \$25,000 value threshold.
+- The 2015/16 statistics continue to show that Inuit and Nunavut firms are generally more successful at winning contracts in the under \$25,000 value threshold.
 As the value of the contracts increase, Inuit and Nunavut firms tend to win a lower percentage of the contracts.
-This is largely due to the fact that the Procurement Policies of the GN specify that goods and services purchases with a value less than \$25,000 are sourced locally, within Nunavut, where there are 3 or more vendors able to bid and provide the good or service. - Inuit and Nunavut firms are more successful at winning Air Charter and Minor Construction contracts in the >\$25,000 and <\$100,000 category.
-This is an eight year trend. - Inuit and Nunavut firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
-This is an eight year trend. - More Sole Source contracts of higher value are awarded to Other (non-Inuit and non-Nunavut) firms.
-This is also an eight year trend. - The number of submissions from Inuit firms (excluding goods orders) increased by 52% from 2008/09 to 2009/10.
+This is largely due to the fact that the Procurement Policies of the GN specify that goods and services purchases with a value less than \$25,000 are sourced locally, within Nunavut, where there are 3 or more vendors able to bid and provide the good or service. - Overall in 2015/16 we see that the volume of contracts to Inuit and Nunavut firms has increased significantly, 5% proportionate share.

+- Inuit and Nunavut firms are more successful at winning Air Charter and Minor Construction contracts in the >\$25,000 and <\$100,000 category.
+This is a nine year trend. - Inuit and Nunavut firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
+This is a nine year trend. - More Sole Source contracts of higher value are awarded to Other (non Inuit and non Nunavut) firms.
+This is also a nine year trend. - The number of submissions from Inuit firms (excluding goods orders) increased by 52% from 2008/09 to 2009/10.
 In 2010/11, Inuit firms participation increased a further 11%.
 In 2011/12 we see a big increase of 35% in submissions from Inuit firms.
 From 2009/10 to 2011/12 we have seen a 50% increase in submissions from Inuit firms.
 However, the number of submissions from Inuit firms for the 2012/13 year decreased by 36%.
-This is a noticable difference from the previous three years.
+This is a noticeable difference from the previous three years.
 In 2013/14 the Inuit firm submissions increased by 34% over 2012/13 however still down by 14% from the highs of 2011/12.
-From 2013/14 to 2014/15, the number of submissions from Inuit firms raised a further 7.7%. - Inuit and Nunavut firms (especially Inuit firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
+From 2013/14 to 2014/15, the number of submissions from Inuit firms raised a further 7.7%.
+From 2014/15 to 2015/16, we see an increase of 10% in the volume of Inuit firm submissions. - Inuit and Nunavut firms (especially Inuit firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
 Inuit and Nunavut firms are able to compete better for goods contracts rather than service contracts.
-This is an eight year trend.
+This is a nine year trend.
 This report does not analyse the value of contracts in each threshold category awarded to Inuit, Nunavut and Other.
-It only looks at volumes. - The number of Inuit Firms responding to Tender calls for construction (Major Works) remained high in 2014/15.
+It only looks at volumes. - The number of Inuit Firms responding to Tender calls for construction (Major Works) remained high in 2015/16.
 This indicates a consistent level of participation by Inuit firms in this area.
-Bids from Inuit Firms for Minor Works Construction and Maintenance Services also remains high.
+Bids from Inuit Firms for Minor Works Construction and Maintenance Services and Air Charters also remains high.